 One feature that really caught my eye about Battlbox is that each mission comes with a unique mission card.
-On that mission card you’ll be able to see the exact breakdown of value of the products that came in that box.
+On that mission card, you’ll be able to see the exact breakdown of the value of the products that came in that box.
 That’ll help you make sure you’re getting the value you’re looking for!

-This subscription box focuses on providing members with gear to help them explore new places, learn new skills, and chart their own path.
+This subscription box focuses on providing members with gear to help them explore new places, learn new skills, and chart their own paths.
 To get started, you pick a membership plan and pick your first box.
 New members receive a t-shirt and a free knife in addition to your first box.